-Buying or leasing a vehicle is one of the largest consumer transactions most of us will ever make.
-While many new vehicles are reliable, some will turn out to be lemons.
-Fortunately, Michigan's Lemon Law provides relief if you purchase or lease a defective vehicle.
-In some circumstances, you may be able to obtain a replacement vehicle or a refund of the purchase or lease price.
-To help you understand your rights under Michigan's Lemon Law, answers to some of the most common Lemon Law questions are given below.
+Most new vehicles are reliable, but some will turn out to be lemons.
+For those, Michigan’s Lemon Law provides relief if you purchase or lease a defective vehicle.
+To help you understand your rights under Michigan’s Lemon Law, this alert provides answers to common Lemon Law questions.

 Question: Which vehicles are covered by Michigan’s Lemon Law?

 Answer: The Lemon Law applies to passenger vehicles, sport utility vehicles, pickup trucks, and vans that are purchased or leased in Michigan or purchased or leased by a Michigan resident (regardless of whether the vehicle was purchased or leased in Michigan) and covered by a manufacturer’s express warranty at the time of purchase or lease.

 The Lemon Law does not apply to motor homes, buses, trucks other than pickups and vans, motorcycles, or off-road vehicles.

 Answer: This is tricky.
 Generally, the Lemon Law does not apply to used vehicles.
 But the Lemon Law does apply to a vehicle still “covered by a manufacturer’s express warranty at the time of purchase or lease,” if the problem is reported to the manufacturer or its authorized dealer within one year from the date of delivery to the original purchaser.
 Thus, the Lemon Law may apply to a “used” vehicle that meets these criteria.

 Question: To whom does Michigan’s Lemon Law apply?

 Answer: The lemon law applies to a person who: